jur/juhutube/README.md

 ![00003890](https://cloud.githubusercontent.com/assets/1646215/4089109/0e13e3f6-2f67-11e4-86d5-c396299a192e.png)

-You can exit the application by pressing the Q or ESC keys.
+You can exit the application by pressing the Q key.

 You can navigate through the video playlists using the UP and DOWN keys.